Mimoomsa/Mimoomsa/README.md

 <br>↳ Cover me w/o asking
 <br>
 <br>Taking inspo is fine!
 Shipping in general is fine!
-<br>I WILL block you if you are a minor on 18+.
+<br>I WILL block you if you are a minor on 18+, no exception.
 I block freely.
 <br>
 <br>If I'm asleep in game I am AFK!</p>
 <h3 align="center">⊹₊ ════════════════════ ⋆༺𓆩❀𓆪༻⋆ ════════════════════ ₊⊹</h3>